leanprover/lean4/doc/lean/tutorial.md

 ```

 In many cases, Lean can automatically infer the type of the variable.
 Actually,
-In all examples above, the type can be automatically inferred.
+In all examples above, the type can be inferred automatically.

 ```lean
    check fun x, x + 1